 Sarah V. Jones

-Sarah V. Jones was the first African American female Supervisor of colored schools in Anne Arundel County, Maryland from 1928 to 1964.
+In 1928, Sarah V. Jones became the first African American female Supervisor of colored schools in Anne Arundel County, Maryland.
+She served in this position from 1928 to 1964.

-Ms. Sarah Jones came to the county as a highly trained teacher in 1922.
+Born in Baltimore Jones came to the county as a highly trained teacher in 1922.
 By 1926, she was the principal of the two-room primary school in Churchton, Maryland.
 Later that year she was appointed Supervisor of the primary grades.
-In 1928, Ms. Jones became Supervisor of all colored schools in the county—41 one- and two-room elementary schools and the eight-room Stanton Secondary School.
+In 1928, Jones became Supervisor of all colored schools in the county—41 one- and two-room elementary schools and the eight-room Stanton Secondary School.

-In 1964, just before the desegregation of the Anne Arundel County, Maryland Public Schools, Ms. Jones retired after 42 years of service.
-Looking back at her career, she indicated that some of its high points included the start of a long-range consolidation plan, the beginning of a program to standardize schools statewide, and the development of many handbooks and teachers’ guides.
+In 1964, just before Anne Arundel County, Maryland Public Schools desegregation, Jones retired after 42 years of service.
+Looking back at her career, she indicated that some of its high points included starting a long-range consolidation plan, starting a program to standardize schools statewide, and developing many handbooks and teachers’ guides.
 For her outstanding and groundbreaking service, a picture of Ms. Sarah V. Jones hangs in the Board of Education building of the Anne Arundel County Maryland Public School System.